Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 If multiple 3.34.z versions are available, the latest will be used.
 For example if 3.34.1 and 3.34.5 version are available, 3.34.5 will be used.

-If no version from version_priority` is available, it will use the latest found version.
+If any version of `version_priority` is available, then the most recent version found is used.

 ### if_not_found